mholling/nswtopo/README.markdown

 An image editing tool such as [GIMP](http://www.gimp.org/) or Photoshop may also be useful for creating a custom background canvas for your map.

 The [Batik SVG toolkit](http://xmlgraphics.apache.org/batik/tools/rasterizer.html) can also be used as an alternative to Inkscape for rasterising your map (i.e. converting to an image file format such as PNG or TIF).
-It gives slightly nicer results, but needs a [Java Runtime Environment](http://java.com/en/download/) to be installed (if you don't already have one).
+It is recommended as it gives better results, but needs a [Java Runtime Environment](http://java.com/en/download/).
+(Your PC may already have Java; if not, installation is straightforward.)

 Finally, a geographic viewing or mapping program such as [Google Earth](http://earth.google.com) or [OziExplorer](http://www.oziexplorer.com/) is very useful for easily specifying the area you wish to create a map for, and for viewing your resulting map in conjunction with GPS data.